arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 This is an example of **inheritance**.
 The `Student` class **inherits from** the `Person` class.
 If a class implements the `Student` interface, it will inherently implement the `Person` interface as well, so any `Student` instance is also a `Person` instance.

 Note that the extended interface outlines a smaller or more specific category of objects.
 Every `Student` is a `Person`, but not every `Person` is a `Student`, so if we know someone is a `Student` then we can attribute more specificity to our understanding of their characteristics.
-The **extra stuff**™ in `Student` doesn't apply to all people, because it is too student-specific, so it must outline a smaller subset of people.
+The **extra stuff**™ in `Student` doesn't apply to all people, because it is too specific, so it must outline a smaller subset of people.

 ## Multiple Inheritance